-5 Fun Tips for a Simple Christmas Focused on Christ
+5 Exciting Tips for a Simple Christmas Focused on Christ

-I was intrigued by her family’s interpretation of how to celebrate the holidays without stress and exhausting busyness.
+Her family’s interpretation of how to celebrate the holidays without stress and exhausting busyness was intriguing.

 A simple Christmas sounded like a comforting, freeing idea.
 I decided to learn how to capture the essence of Christmas without losing the joy of the season.